telliott99/MyOSX/part2/NSString.rst

     - ``substringFromIndex:``
     - ``substringWithRange:``

-For the most part, usage is pretty clear.
+For the most part, usage is pretty straightforward.

 .. sourcecode:: objective-c